qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 The :guilabel:`Add comment...` allows you to add a comment to the algorithm to better describe the behavior.

-A model can be run partially, by deactivating some of its algorithms.
+A model can be run partially by deactivating some of its algorithms.
 To do it, select the :guilabel:`Deactivate` option in the context menu that appears when right-clicking on an algorithm element.
 The selected algorithm, and all the ones in the model that depend on it